eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 custom gestures.
 I put my [dotfiles][dot] up on GitHub because I imagine someone will find them interesting.

+# etc.

+And beyond my selfish curiosity there's also the [Fedorovist][fed] [ancestor][tip] [simulation][omega] angle: if you die and are not cryopreserved, how else are you going to make it to the other side of the intelligence explosion?

 [anki]: https://apps.ankiweb.net/
 [cards]: https://github.com/eudoxia0/flashcards
 [dot]: https://github.com/eudoxia0/dotfiles